Residents of Wilmette and Kenilworth are entitled to a Wilmette Public Library card for personal use. (Library cards are

-Feature DVDs/Blu-rays - NEWER (those shelved in the lobby) will be checked out for one week (no renewals) at no charge.
+Feature DVDs/Blu-rays: NEWER (those shelved in the lobby) will be checked out for one week (no renewals) at no charge.
 Limit 5 per day.

-Feature DVDs/Blu-rays - OLDER (those NOT shelved in the lobby) will be checked out for free for one week and may be renewed.
+Feature DVDs/Blu-rays: OLDER (those NOT shelved in the lobby) will be checked out for for 3 weeks (renewals ok)

 Feature DVDs - Obtained from other libraries through interlibrary loan will be due one week after check out.

 DVDs/Blu-rays (non feature films) 3 weeks

 Wii/WiiU/XBox 360/XBox One/PS3/PS4 Discs: 1 week

 in person, by telephone (847-256-6947), or through the catalog, see "My Account" feature.
 (You will need to know your library card number and, the password is patron, unless you have changed it.)
 Please note, some items, such as NEW materials and items on reserve for other patrons, are not renewable.

 With your Wilmette Public Library Card you can now receive e-mail reminders of your upcoming due dates, overdue items,and notice of the availability of your reserved titles (FOR ITEMS CHECKED OUT AT WILMETTE ONLY).
 To learn how to activate this feature, sign up for e-mail notification or call 847-256-6947 for assistance.